gamblevore/PicoMsg/README.md

 | PicoMessage PicoMsgGet (PicoComms* M, float TimeOut=0)      | Gets a message if any exist.
 You can either return immediately if none are queued up, or wait for one to arrive.                                                    |

     struct PicoMessage {
-        int Remain;
+        char* Data;
         int   Length;
-        char* Data;
+        void* FreeFunc;
     };

 This is what you get back.
-Ignore the "`Remain`" field you don't need it.
 This gives you the `Length` of the data, and the `Data` itself. `Data` is allocated with `malloc` and you have to `free` it after.

 If you are a C++ expert you might try to find the C++ Spiders I have left in the code for you to discover! 🕸️ Don't worry they are friendly spiders.
 Also have a look at the new for-loop I invented.
 Quite funny I've never seen this being done!

 ### Utils

 These functions are not always needed, but available in case you need them.

-`int PicoMsgErr (PicoComms* M);`    Gets back an error, if any occurred that forced the thing to close.
-If the comms is still open, then the error is 0.
+`int PicoMsgErr (PicoComms* M);`    Returns an error that forced comms to close.
+If the comms is still open, the error is 0.

-`void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0, bool Strong=true);`    Prints a string to stdout.
+`void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0);`    Prints a string to stdout.
 This can be used to debug or report things.
-This helpfully mentions if we are the parent or not, and also mentions our Comm's name.
+This helpfully mentions if we are the parent or not, and also mentions our Comm's name. (`Name` is settable via PicoMsgConfig).

-`PicoMessageConfig* PicoMsgConfig (PicoComms* M);`    Gets the config object!
+PicoMsg has several config fields avaialble for you to directly set.
+Most fields are not public, but these are!
 Now you can do useful things like set PicoMsg's name, which it uses during error-reporting.

     struct PicoMessageConfig {
         const char* Name;
-        int         MaxSend; // refuses to send or receive larger messages. int         Flags;
+        int         LargestMsg;    // default to 1MB.
+        int         Noise;
+        int         TotalReceived; // useful info
+        int         TotalSent;
     };

-Flags can be these:
+Noise can be these:

+    PicoSilent
     PicoNoisyChild
     PicoNoisyParent
     PicoNoisy               // combination of above